ststefa/terrasplunk/README.md

 - Be flexible towards expected changes as far as possible
 - Be DRY / avoid redundancy
 - Minimize risk of human error, ensure consistency through code
-- Be self-contained and do not rely on any organizational dependencies (e.g. existence of DNS entries)
+- Be self-contained and do not rely on any organizational dependencies (e.g.existence of DNS entries)

 ### Project layout